prasanthchaduvula/personalblog/content/posts/8/index.md

 );
 ```

-In this hello world we will learn about **React DOM**
+In this hello world, we will learn about **React DOM**

+**React DOM**
-**React DOM** is the glue between React and the DOM.
-When u want to show your react component on DOM for view.
+is the glue between React and the DOM.
+When you want to show your react component on DOM for view.
 We need to use this ReactDOM.render(); from React Dom.
 React contains functionality utilised in web and mobile apps.
 ReactDOM functionality is utilised only in web apps.

 **What is JSX**
-JSX allows us to write HTML elements in JavaScript and place them in the DOM without any createElement() and/or appendChild() methods.
+It allows us to write HTML elements in JavaScript and place them in the DOM without any createElement() and/or appendChild() methods.
 JSX converts HTML tags into react elements.

 React doesn’t require JSX, but JSX makes it easier to write React applications.